AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/AccGTrack.md

 ## Post-Lab Submission --- Interpretation of Results

 - Make sure to submit your finalized data table (Excel sheet)
+- In a **paragraph**, summarize the results you have determined in each case, ie $g\pm\sigma g$... and answer the following questions (longer does not mean better):
 	- If you release the glider with an initial velocity up or down the slope, what would you expect to happen to your derived values of $g$?
-- What are sources of uncertainty (initial v, friction, etc.)?
-- What was the precision of the instrumentation (e.g. caliper, time, distance, etc.)?
-- Compare your results ($g$ from each of the four cases and one from all 20 trials) to the accepted value.
-How do the standard deviations compare to the difference between your values of $g$ and the accepted value of $g$?
-I.e. while treating the standard deviations of your measurements as your measurement uncertainties, do your values of $g$ for each case, as well as the overall average $g$, plus or minus the standard deviations overlap (and agree) with the accepted value of $g$?
-What might cause your results to disagree the most?
 	- Suppose there is a frictional force slowing the glider as it moves along the track.
 How would this affect the determined value of $g$?
 Would your result support or not support the hypothesis of that there is significant friction along the track?
 	- Assume the track is not level at the beginning of the experiment.
 Further, assume that what you thought to be a level track was in fact slightly tipped in the same direction as your deliberate tipping via the spacers during the experiment.
 How would this affect the determined value of $g$?
 Would your result support or not support the hypothesis of the track not being level?
+- In a **paragraph**, summarize your error analysis.
+Be qualitative not only quantitative.
+	-  What are sources of uncertainty (initial v, friction, etc.)?
+	- What was the precision of the instrumentation (e.g. caliper, time, distance, etc.)?
+	- Compare your results ($g$ from each of the four cases and one from all 20 trials) to the accepted value.
+How do the standard deviations compare to the difference between your values of $g$ and the accepted value of $g$?
+      - I.e. while treating the standard deviations of your measurements as your measurement uncertainties, do your values of $g$ for each case, as well as the overall average $g$, plus or minus the standard deviations overlap (and agree) with the accepted value of $g$?
+      - What might cause your results to disagree the most?

 ## The Whiteboard